ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 You've put together a great hiring process, the team is happy, you're running sprints like a pro, and your architecture is withstanding the growing demands of the business.
 That feels good, but how do you know if it's enough?
 How do we measure our own success and performance as a technical leader or CTO?

-One way to look at defining greatness in this role might be from a CFO s perspective: how efficiently can a CTO deploy an R&D budget and convert that into engineering and product output?
+One way to look at defining greatness in this role might be from a CFO's perspective: how efficiently can a CTO deploy an R&D budget and convert that into engineering and product output?

-Or perhaps one might look at it from the CEO s viewpoint: how quickly can the team the CTO leads deliver on certain business objectives?
+Or perhaps one might look at it from the CEO's viewpoint: how quickly can the team the CTO leads deliver on certain business objectives?

 Or, given how important people leadership is to excelling in this role, we could view it through a humanistic lens: is your team doing their best work?
-After all, a great CTO s mission is to build an organizational culture that allows individual engineers to do their best work and achieve the impossible with technology.
+After all, a great CTO's mission is to build an organizational culture that allows individual engineers to do their best work and achieve the impossible with technology.

 Or, rather than trying to define a single objective, maybe the best definition of CTO greatness is a sum of all the skills that a CTO might exercise on a daily basis.
 Perhaps great is when you take the sum of architecture, performance management, vendor management, executive leadership, cultural contributions, public evangelism, mentorship, and DevOps, put it through a formula, and you end up with a number bigger than 42.